HOME

 against

-Joshua James and wife Mary, Mary McEachin, Malcom McIntyre and wife Susan, Anna S. Johnson, Frances Johnson, and John M. Johnson, shew to your honor that Daniel Johnson late of the County of Robeson died many years ago intestate, seized and possessed of a tract of land lying in said county on both sides of the Lumberton Road adjoining the lands of Daniel Smith, Alexander H. Currie, Catherine Brown and Jane Currie, containing about 130 acres [The lands in question border the original lands of Old John McPherson on the Raft Swamp just west of today's McLeod's Crossing.]; leaving surviving him his children _
+Joshua James and wife Mary, Mary McEachin, Malcom McIntyre and wife Susan, Anna S. Johnson, Frances Johnson, and John M. Johnson, shew to your honor that Daniel Johnson late of the County of Robeson died many years ago intestate, seized and possessed of a tract of land lying in said county on both sides of the Lumberton Road adjoining the lands of Daniel Smith, Alexander H. Currie, Catherine Brown and Jane Currie, containing about 130 acres [The lands in question border the original lands of Old John McPherson on the Raft Swamp just west of today's McLeod's Crossing.]; leaving surviving him widow Isabella and his children _

 Archibald who is since deceased leaving surviving him Mary his widow, who has since married Joshua James_